ivangeorgiew/ropework/README.md

   * `data`: Any data which we error handle deeply.
 Arrays, functions and their arguments, objects and their methods, etc.
   * `onError`: Function that executes after the internal catch logic.
 Can be used to return a default value on error.
-Accepts arguments `(args, error)`, where `args` are the function arguments and `err` is the thrown Error.
+Accepts arguments `({ descr, args, error })`.
       Additionaly, a method with name `someMethodOnError` is considered the same as this function, but for `someMethod`.
   * `useCache`: Function that if given enables extremely fast, memory efficient caching.
       Example: `(args) => [args[1]]`.
 Where `args` are the function arguments.
       The function must return an array which be will used for creating a cache key. `this`